nfm/gplus-rails-demo/README.md

           end
         end

-6. Generate an authorization URL and link to it in a view:
+6. Generate an authorization URL and link to it in a view.
+When a user clicks the link, they will be redirected to Google to authorize your app.
+After authorization, they will be redirected back to /oauth2/callback, where we're storing their OAuth token for persistent access to their data.

         # app/controllers/whatever_controller.rb
         def some_action